alban-hh/puna-al/API.md

 - Body: `{ "token": string }` (the token from the verification email link `…/verify-email?token=…`)
 - `200` → `{ "message": "Email-i u verifikua me sukses." }`
 - Errors: `400 bad_request` (invalid or expired token).
+- Note: in the default setup the verification email link is handled by the backend page `GET /verify-email` (see §8.1), so you usually don't need to call this endpoint yourself.
+It exists for when you build your own verification page.

 #### `POST /api/v1/auth/resend-verification`
 - Auth: None